senzing-factory/github-action-add-issue-to-project/README.md

 Automatically add an issue or pull request to specific [GitHub Project](https://help.github.com/articles/about-project-boards/) when you __create__ and/or __label__ them.
 By default, the issues are assigned to the `To do` column and the pull requests to the `In progress` one, so make sure you have those columns in your project dashboard.
 But the workflow allowed you to specify the column name as input, so you can assign the issues/PRs based on a set of conditions to a specific column of a specific project.

-## Acknowledgment & Motivations

-This action has been modified from the original action from [masutaka](https://github.com/masutaka/github-actions-all-in-one-project).
-I needed to fix it as the original docker container would not build.
-Also I think the GitHub Action syntax changed a bit.

-I would like to thank @SunRunAway for adding the labelling functionality and custom column input.

 ## Inputs

 ### `project`